TheTechnobear/xcBela/install.md

 ## Installing on Linux

-Note: currently im only supporting debian (using apt), though its trival to change the install scripts for other distros, but i simply do not have the time to do this - if you use another distro feel free to send me a pull request with changes.
+Note: currently im only supporting debian (using apt), though its trival to change the install scripts for other distros, should be simply a matter of replacing apt-get to with pacman or whatever your distro provides (if make it work on another disto, please send me a PR with changes)

 linux is a litte more involved as before we start running the install we must manually configure apt/deb  to pick up packages from them LLVM repository